Code-Institute-Submissions/Touchdown/testing.md

 Verify the sizing of the box adjusts from desktop > tablet > mobile and that no over flow distorts the layout:

 **Expectation**:
-CSS Key Frames Animation should initiates
+CSS Key Frames Animation should initiate.
 Ball Icon in title should continue rotating until game is started.

 **RESULT**: